a.k.a The Law of Inevitable Immersion.

 - In the 1998 version of The Parent Trap.

 - Subverted in Cannonball Run.
-The hotel where the race starts has a pool, but we don't see it until Terry Bradshaw drives his stock car into it.
+The hotel where the race starts has a pool, but you don't see it until Terry Bradshaw drives his stock car into it.

 - Taken to extremes in Midnight Madness.
 While the yellow and blue teams race for the finish, the red, green, and white teams argue near the pool.
 Eventually, the red and green teams start pushing each other's members into the pool.
 When two members of one team are left, all four members of the white team come up to push them in.
 After doing so, all four members of the white team lose their balance and fall in themselves.